LinhNguyen9900/Gender-Differences-in-Job-Satisfaction-in-the-Hospital-Industry/README.md

 ## Assignment Summary

 For this project, students will use Python code (specifically Pandas) to work with a real-world, tabular dataset and communicate the insights they have gained from working closely with a subset of data.
-Specifically, teams of 3-4 students will work with the General Social Survey (GSS) data.
-Each team will create a curated subset around a focal area and will create a data guide (`.ipynb`, `.html`) for the subset.
 Students will be evaluated based on the quality of their technical implementations; their research and writing; and their success building on and effectively synthesizing multiple aspects of the tabular data unit.

 ## Assignment Purpose